 See promoter expenses

-A promoter had to apply to be listed as a third party promoter if it spent, or intended to spend, over $12,000 on election advertising during the 3 months before election day.
+A promoter had to register with us if it spent, or intended to spend, over $12,000 on election advertising during the 3 months before election day.

-Third party promoters had to send us a return of their expenses.
+Registered promoters that spent more than $100,000 on election advertising had to send us a return of their expenses.